Series: Here There Be Dragon

 “How much did you give him?”

-“You told us the dosage and we tripled it.
-He was a bloody nasty bit of work.
+“You told us the dosage, and we tripled it.
+The dragon is a bloody nasty bit of work.
 He shredded Wiggins.”

 “A name.
 So that means you know how to get through your wards.
 I’ve found that being nice isn’t the best way to get what I want so.”